TwiN/skraid/listing/TOP.GG.md

 | SetBanNewUserOnJoin       | Configure whether Skraid should automatically ban users that were created less than two hours ago when they join the guild.
 | SetBanNewUserOnJoin          | Configure whether Skraid should automatically ban every user that joins the guild.
 Used for when your guild is actively being raided.

-**NOTE**: Setting `set_alert_only` to false will cause any user in the global blocklist to be banned as soon as they join the server.
+**NOTE**: Setting `SetAlertOnly` to false will cause any user in the global user blocklist to be banned as soon as they join the server.
 Furthermore, it will also cause the deletion of new messages containing one or more forbidden word (e.g. a link known to be related to phishing).
 In any case, alerts will always be sent as long as the alert channel is configured.

 ### User Allowlist